Noitidart/valtio-persist-explore/src/proxyWithPersist/README.md

 ## Whitelisting

 To only persist certain keys, define an object for the `persistStrategies` option.
 The keys of this object are dot path notation for the paths you want to store.

-### Example:
+Here is an example:

 ```typescript
 const stateProxy = proxyWithPersist({